tchibatron/dbeaver/Panels.md

 * Mode

 To remove an individual function, click the function and then click **Remove function** ([[images/ug/Remove-function-button.png]]) in the toolbar of the panel, or right-click the function and click **Remove function** on the context menu.
 To remove all functions, click **Reset** ([[images/ug/Reset-function-button.png]]) in the toolbar or on the context menu.

+You can copy the value of a particular function to the clipboard - right-click the row and click **Copy Value** on the context menu.
+You can also copy all functions with their values - right-click in the table and click **Copy All** on the context menu.